fabibo3/visgeom/README.md

 ```
 When given multiple meshes or meshvalues, they are visualized sequentially.

-Plotting all views and both hemispheres at a time is now also possible with
+Plotting cortical overlays from all views at a time is now also possible with
 ```
 plot-cortex --subject_dir <SUBJECT_DIR> --output_dir <OUTPUT_DIR>
 ```